AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 1. Select the **[!UICONTROL Create Schema]** button on the top right.

-1. From the dropdown menu, select **[!UICONTROL Browse all schema types]**, which allows you to create a new class.
+1. From the dropdown menu, select **[!UICONTROL Browse all schema types]**, which allows you to create a class.

 1. Select **[!UICONTROL Create new class].